HitmanJJ/CCNA_Course_Notes/Course_Notes/Life_of_a_Packet.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/07c44007-a208-47a2-a0e8-ca289f86be75)

+### Frame Re-Write: R2 Sends Data Frame to R4
-- R2 encapsulates the IP packet that it received from R1 in an earlier step
+- R2 encapsulates the IP packet that it received from R1, before the most recent ARP process
   - R2 adds a L2 header to the IP packet, w/ a destination set for R4's `Gi0/1` interface

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4bcbdba0-234a-4cfa-aa25-cbc3c3c061e1)

+### Address Resolution: R4 Resolves PC4's MAC Address
 - R4 receives the frame, then removes the L2 header
 - R4 looks up `192.164.4.1` in its routing table
 - The most-specific match in R4's routing table is the entry for `192.168.4.0/24`